jbouzekri/python-sphinx/README.md

 # python-sphinx

-Examples to have a quick reminder on how to use sphinx in a python project
+Examples to have a quick reminder on how to use sphinx in a python project.

+Generated doc available on [github pages](http://jbouzekri.github.io/python-sphinx/)

 ## Installation